Table of Contents

 Marketing’s Role in ABX

-Marketing teams transition from campaign creators to experience orchestrators, utilizing data insights to deliver relevant content and engagement across the entire customer journey.
-This includes developing account-specific content strategies, managing multi-channel orchestration platforms, and collaborating closely with sales and customer success on account planning.
+Marketing teams evolve from campaign creators to experience orchestrators, utilizing data insights to deliver relevant content and engagement across the entire customer journey.
+This transformation includes developing account-specific content strategies, managing multi-channel orchestration platforms, and collaborating closely with sales and customer success on account planning.

 Key marketing responsibilities: